Vox-Development/styleguide/README.md

 Install [Node](https://nodejs.org/en/)

-**Note:** Node comes with NPM, use it to install dependencies  `npm install` on the project root, to get all the node modules required
+**Note:** Node comes with NPM, use it to install dependencies  `npm install` on the project root

-Run `gulp` to compile sass assets
+Run `gulp` on the terminal to compile assets

 ## Development Mode